mohitpai/journey-optimizer.en/help/using/direct-mail/test-send-direct-mail.md

 When your direct mail campaign is ready, click the **[!UICONTROL Activate]** button.
 When the campaign starts, the extraction file will be automatically generated and exported to the server specified in your [file routing configuration](../direct-mail/direct-mail-configuration.md).

 Once sent, you can measure the impact of your direct mail campaign within the Campaign reports.
 For more on reporting, refer to this section.

+## Manage consent for direct mail {#dm-consent-management}

+In [!DNL Journey Optimizer], consent is handled by the Experience Platform [Consent schema](https://experienceleague.adobe.com/docs/experience-platform/xdm/field-groups/profile/consents.html){target="_blank"}.
+By default, the value for the consent field is empty and treated as consent to receive your communications.

+If a profile has opted out from receiving direct mail, in the corresponding Experience Platform profile attributes, the value for `consents.marketing.postalMail.val` will be `n` and the corresponding profile will be excluded from subsequent deliveries.

+To enable it again, the profile attribute has to be changed back to `consents.marketing.postalMail.val` : `y`.

+To manage a profile's attributes, go to Experience Platform and access the profile by selecting an identity namespace and a corresponding identity value.
+Learn more in the [Experience Platform documentation](https://experienceleague.adobe.com/docs/experience-platform/profile/ui/user-guide.html#getting-started){target="_blank"}.

+Learn more on managing opt-out in Journey Optimizer in [this section](../privacy/opt-out.md).